GULibrarySandbox/data-vis-basics/content/4-voyant.md

 To use Voyant Tools, paste the URLs or text you wish to analyse into the text box.
 You can also upload files using the upload button.
 Watch the following videos:

+this video shows how to upload mulitple URLS to Voyant
 <div class='embed-container'><iframe width="854" height="480" src='https://player.vimeo.com/video/563468503' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>

+This video shows the upload of basic text into voyant
 <div class='embed-container'><iframe width="854" height="480" src='https://player.vimeo.com/video/563467758' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>